MicahWallace/micahwallace.github.io/_tabs/resume.md

 **Information Technology Professional** | Lambton College (Sarnia, Ontario)\
 Graduate Certificate - ITP-32 Class of 2011 (Deans Honour List)

-The ITP Program is a 12 month, fast track program focusing on computer system designing, building, maintaining, and support in a broad spectrum of hardware and software.
-This program also has management courses to round out a candidate for leadership roles.
-Courses that are included in this program are:
+The ITP Program is a comprehensive, 12-month fast track program that covers a wide range of topics in computer system design, building, maintenance, and support.
+In addition to technical courses, the program also includes management training to prepare candidates for leadership roles.
+The specific courses included in the program are:

 - Project Management (CompTIA Project +)
 - Cisco Certified Network Associate (CCNA)